 1. HALDI CEREMONY

-Haldi ceremony is a ritual of smearing turmeric mush onto the skin of the bride and groom.
+The Haldi ceremony is a ritual of smearing turmeric mush onto the skin of the bride and groom.
 It’s a very joyful and somewhat smudgy ceremony.
 Make sure to pick your haldi outfit meticulously.
 It shouldn’t be very expensive as it most probably will get stained and grubbed.
 It’s best to go for the outfits in the shades of yellow so, you can blend with the theme of it.
-Floral printed sarees, indo-western palazzo-jacket set, flared skirts in comfortable and fluid fabrics will look delightful.
+Floral printed sarees, indo-western palazzo-jacket sets, and flared skirts in comfortable and fluid fabrics will look delightful.
 The most trendy way to accessorize your outfit is by putting it together with floral artificial jewelry.

 2. MEHENDI CEREMONY

-Mehendi is yet another cheerful ceremony where Mehendi, also known as henna which is a paste made out of dried ground henna leaves is intricately and beautifully applied on the hands and/or feet of the bride.
+Mehendi is yet another cheerful ceremony where Mehendi, also known as henna which is a paste made out of dried ground henna leaves is intricately and beautifully applied to the hands and/or feet of the bride.
 Henna is believed to be associated with positive spirits that promote fertility and attract good energy for a soon-to-be wedded couple.
 Mehendi ceremonies are very lively and colorful.
-The most common color scheme revolves around the shades of green, yellow, pink, and pastel.
+The most common color scheme revolves around shades of green, yellow, pink, and pastel.
 Floral and paisley prints, ruffles, angrakha cuts, and designer yokes synchronized with Anarkali and sharara suits will be an exemplary choice.
 You can go all monochrome by selecting the same shaded jewelry or give your overall look a glimpse of gold.

 3. SANGEET CEREMONY